C0PEP0D/sheld0n/doc/03-parametric-study.md

 ## Next tutorial

-That's the end of this tutorial and all tutorials for now.
+That's the end of this tutorial.
+In the next tutorial [04-reinforcement-learning.md](04-reinforcement-learning.md), you'll learn how to use basic reinforcement learning to solve a navigation problem.